196 Durham Road · Madison, CT 06443 · (203) 245-7028

 Torah Study every Saturday morning at 9 AM.

-March Torah Portions in the Book of Exodus - study text:
+May Torah Portions in the Book of Leviticus and Numbers - study text:

 (Click here for more about Torah Study at TBT.)